iifl-logo

 OPPORTUNITIES:

 Real estate sector in India is expected to reach US$ 1 trillion by 2030.
-By 2025, it will contribute 13 per cent to countrys GDP Emergence of nuclear families, rapid urbanization and rising household income are likely to remain the key drivers for growth in all spheres of real estate, including residential, commercial and retail.
+By 2026, it will contribute 13 per cent to country s GDP.
+Emergence of nuclear families, rapid urbanization and rising household income are likely to remain the key drivers for growth in all spheres of real estate, including residential, commercial and retail.
 Rapid urbanization in the country is pushing the growth of real estate.
 Indian real estate developers have shifted gears and accepted fresh challenges.

 Housing Demand

-A combination of economic growth, increasing income levels, and the perception that housing prices are stabilizing has led to a notable uptick in the demand for homes.
-This trend is evident as potential buyers, previously on the sidelines, are now entering the market as first-time homeowners or existing homeowners looking for larger spaces.
+A combination of economic growth, increasing income levels, and the perception that housing prices are stabilising, which has led to a notable uptick in housing demand.
+Potential buyers, previously on the sidelines, are now entering the market as first-time homeowners while existing homeowners are looking for larger spaces.
 The shift towards remote and hybrid work models is further influencing the desire for more spacious living arrangements.
 Employers offering flexible work options continue to be a significant factor in this trend, as it allows employees the freedom to live further from the office, thereby boosting demand for residential properties in various segments.

 Sector Consolidation

-The Indian real estate sector, characterized by its highly fragmented nature, has been undergoing a significant consolidation phase for several years.
+The Indian real estate sector, characterised by its highly fragmented nature, has been undergoing a significant phase of consolidation for several years.
 This consolidation has been accelerated by various factors, including the pandemic, which has effectively sidelined less robust participants.
 The current environment in the real estate industry poses challenges to the entry of new competitors.
-With the trend earning towards a smaller number of dominant developers in each region, this period of consolidation offers an attractive chance for current real estate firms to meet the increasing demand for housing.
+With the trend leaning towards a smaller number of dominant developers in each region, this period of consolidation offers an attractive chance for current real estate firms to meet the increasing demand for housing.

 Affordable housing

-The segment of affordable housing remains a pivotal area for developers and a primary focus for the government.
-As per the new Union budget, a housing for Middle Class scheme is to be launched to encourage the middle class to buy their own houses.
-The Pradhan Mantri Awas Yojana (PMAY) is close to achieving 3 crore houses, additional 2 crore houses are targeted for the next 5 years, as discussed above.
+Affordable housing remains a pivotal area for developers and a primary focus for the government.
+The PMAY is close to achieving 3 crore houses, and an additional 2 crore houses are targeted for the next 5 years, as discussed above.
 This shows that the affordable housing market is projected to experience a surge in demand, bolstered by an anticipated economic revival and increasing income levels.

 Digital Real Estate Sales

-Digital marketing has become a key strategy for real estate developers to boost sales and connect with customers.
-Since the pandemic, their marketing efforts have expanded beyond attracting new customers and building brand awareness to include creating personal connections digitally.
+Since the pandemic, marketing efforts in real estate have expanded beyond attracting new customers and building brand awareness to include creating personal connections digitally.
 Thanks to technology that allows property purchases online, developers have seen strong sales, even during lockdown periods.
-Theyre using digital tools to engage with potential buyers, present project details, offer virtual tours, and target Non-Resident Indians (NRIs) to increase sales.
-Advanced technologies like virtual reality, augmented reality, and AI-driven chatbots are increasingly employed to offer tailored services to potential clients.
-Moving forward, developers will need to keep up with technological advancements, as the share of real estate transactions conducted online is expected to grow.
+They are using digital tools to engage with potential buyers, present project details, offer virtual tours and target Non-Resident Indians (NRIs) to increase sales.
+Advanced technologies like virtual reality, augmented reality, and AI-driven chatbots are increasingly being employed to offer tailored services to potential clients.
+The share of real estate transactions conducted online is likely to increase further, requiring developers to remain aligned with the advancements in digital technologies.

 THREATS & CHALLENGES: